-With the new year quickly approaching, many of us are making resolutions and setting goals for the coming year.
+With the new year here, many of us are making resolutions and setting goals for the coming year.
 As photographers, we are always striving to hone our skills and learn more about our craft, and the start of a new year is the perfect time to take on a photography project.

 Now, there are multitudes of daily, weekly and even monthly projects to choose from, but a popular choice is a self-portrait project.
 Whether you commit to a daily 365 project, or a 52 weeks project, let’s look at the benefits and possible challenges of a self-portrait project for 2012: